-- 1. Entrants must operate within the limits of their chosen category when performing any activity that could impact their submitted score. - 2.
-A different call sign must be used for each entry.
-Only the entrant's call sign may be used to aid the entrant's score. - 3.
-Do not exceed the total output power limitation of the chosen entry category on any band.
-Total output power on any band at any time is measured at the output of the active amplifier(s). - 4.
-Self-spotting or asking to be spotted is not permitted. - 5.
-Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at one station location.
+A. Entrants must operate within the limits of their chosen category when performing any activity that could impact their submitted score.

+B. A different callsign must be used for each entry.
+Only the entrant's callsign may be used to aid the entrant's score.

+C. Do not exceed the total output power limitation of the chosen entry category on any band.
+Total output power on any band at any time is measured at the output of the active amplifier(s).

+D. Self-spotting or asking to be spotted is not permitted.

+E. Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at one station location.
 A remotely operated station must obey all station license, operator license, and category limitations.
-The call sign used must be one issued or permitted by the Regulatory Authority of the station location. - 6.
-Remote receivers outside of the station location are not permitted. - 7.
-Only one signal on a band is allowed at any time.
+The call-sign used must be one issued or permitted by the Regulatory Authority of the station location.

+F. Remote receivers outside of the station location are not permitted.

+G. Only one signal on a band is allowed at any time.
 When two or more transmitters are present on the same band, a hardware device MUST be used to prevent more than one signal at any one time.
-Alternating CQs on two or more frequencies on a band is not permitted. - 8.
-All requests for contacts, responses to calls, and copying of call signs and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest. - 9.
-Correction of logged call signs and exchanges after the contest, by use of any database, recordings, email or other methods, is not allowed. - 10.
-Call signs logged must be the same as those exchanged over the air by the entrants during the QSO.
+Alternating CQs on two or more frequencies on a band is not permitted.

+H. All requests for contacts, responses to calls, and copying of callsigns and contest exchanges must be accomplished during the contest period using the mode and frequencies of the contest.

+I. Correction of logged callsigns and exchanges after the contest, by use of any database, recordings, email or other methods, is not allowed.

+J. Callsigns logged must be the same as those exchanged over the air by the entrants during the QSO.

+K. For ITU Region 1 stations: transmitting on the 40-meter band, above 7200 kHz during the SSB (phone) contest weekend is not permitted.

+L. For ITU Region 1 stations: transmitting below 1810 kHz during the contest weekends is not permitted.